AIK13/Fuzz-Predictions/README.md

 **Usage**:
 Run getEstimatesCPPD.py if your raw data came from CPPDepend, or run getEstimatesSM.py if your raw data came from SourceMonitor.

-Raw data should follow the same column names as in the sample CSV files bloatyRawCPPDM.csv, bloatyRawCPPDR.csv, and bloatyRawSM.csv.
+Raw data should follow the same column names as in the sample CSV files SampleRawCPPDM.csv, SampleRawCPPDR.csv, and SampleRawSM.csv.

-The estimates CSV files, CPPDependRankedMetrics.csv, CPPDependRankedRules.csv, and SourceMonitorRanked.csv, should not be edited unless you want to update the regression function.
+The estimates CSV files, CPPDependRankedMetrics.csv, CPPDependRankedRules.csv, and SourceMonitorRanked.csv, should not be edited unless you want to update the regression model.

-The estimates CSV files contain the intercept and estimates values found when creating a stepwise regression function using raw data and fuzzer performance found here https://www.fuzzbench.com/reports/.
+The estimates CSV files contain the intercept and estimates values found when creating a stepwise regression function using raw data and fuzzer performance found here https://www.fuzzbench.com/reports/ and in Fuzz-Predictions/Data/"Fuzzbench Performance data.xlsx".

 The report from 4/1/2020 was used for performance data.
-A copy of that data is found here https://docs.google.com/spreadsheets/d/1BLeZFTdqhVcWOTcxzTNQbvIuJzj8q6cHtp7Zn4-DWK0/edit?usp=sharing .
+A copy of that data is found here Fuzz-Predictions/Data/"Fuzzbench Performance data.xlsx".

 **Recommended usage**:
 Currently, getEstimatesCPPD.py gives the best predictions when using program metrics.
+Predictions averages for estimates vs real values can also be found in Fuzz-Predictions/Data/"Estimates Vs Real Performance.xlsx"